Pensions

 Check if your pension savings are on track

 Arming yourself with knowledge is a good way to help you make more confident decisions.
-So if you’re unsure if you’re saving enough, finding out how much you have in your pension pot (or pots) now could help you understand if you’re on track for the retirement you want.
+So if you’re unsure whether you’re saving enough, finding out how much you have in your pension plan(s) now could help you understand if you’re on track for the retirement you want.
+To check the current value of your Standard Life plan, you can log into our online services or use our app.

 Stop and think before you consider cutting back on pension payments

-If you’re considering stopping your pension payments, it’s important to consider the impact that this may have on your future plans.
-Stopping payments means you may miss out on pension contributions from your employer, as well as tax relief on pension payments from the government.
+But it’s important to consider the impact that this may have on your future.
+Stopping your payments means you may miss out on employer payments into your plan, as well as tax benefits from the government.
 This would leave you with a smaller pension pot to retire with, meaning you may need to work for longer.

-If you need to cut back, think about reducing your payments, rather than stopping them altogether.
-That way, you can still benefit from tax relief or employer contributions.
+If you feel you need to cut back, you could think about reducing your payments, rather than stopping them altogether.
+That way, you can still benefit from tax benefits, and usually a boost from your employer if you got your plan through your job.

 See if you can get more from your workplace pension plan

-If you’re enrolled in a workplace pension, then your employer has to pay in a minimum of 3% of your qualifying earnings into your pension pot.
+If you’re enrolled in a workplace pension, then your employer has to pay in a minimum of 3% of your qualifying earnings into your workplace pension plan.
+Your minimum is usually 5%, meaning 8% in totally normally needs to be paid in.

 But some employers may pay in more than the required minimum as part of their benefits package.
-In some cases, they may match your contributions up to a certain percentage – which could significantly boost the amount going into your pension pot.
+In some cases, they may match what you put in, up to a particular percentage – which could significantly boost the amount going into your workplace pension plan.
 So it’s worth checking if your employer offers this.

 You can also read our ‘What is a workplace pension?’ guide to learn the basics on workplace pension plans.